ThomBian/internet-problem/README.md

 ```

 ## use it
-* prerequisite : you need node up on your environnement
+* prerequisite : you need Node.js up on your environnement and npm installed so
 * git clone the project
 * ```cd internet-problem```
 * ```npm install```